Where BSW Doctors & Nurses Actually Live in Temple, TX

 Your BSW Relocation Timeline

-What Are the Best Neighborhoods Near Baylor Scott & White Temple?
+Best Neighborhoods Near Baylor Scott & White Temple

 Zone 1: The Medical Core (5–10 Minute Commute)